Skufu/Pokedex/README.md

 # Pokedex

-A command-line Pokedex application written in Go that allows you to explore Pokemon location areas, catch Pokemon, and view your collected Pokemon.
+A command-line Pokedex application written in Go that allows you to explore Pokemon location areas, catch Pokemon, and view your collected Pokemon with help from boot.dev.

 ## Description